 - Spoon the mixture into the cake tin and smooth the surface so that it is even.

-- Bake for 30 to 40 minutes until the cake is ‘set’ and a skewer inserted into the centre comes out clean.
+- Bake for 40 to 50 minutes until the cake is ‘set’ and a skewer inserted into the centre comes out clean.

 - Leave in the cake tin for 5 to 10 minutes before turning onto a wire rack to cool completely.